-The growth of free research is an absolutely fascinating development.
+The growth of free and freemium analyst research is a fascinating development.
 In a way, it’s an acceleration of what we’ve seen in the analyst industry, previously, in the form of White Papers.
-Often White Papers were working well for both analysts and for vendors.
-But now it’s very interesting to see this kind of logarithmic development, particularly, in smaller analyst firms who are trying to establish themselves, who are giving away their research.
+Often White Papers were working well for both analysts and vendors.
+Increasingly it’s fascinating to see this kind of snowballing development, particularly from smaller analyst firms trying to establish themselves by giving away their research.

-It’s interesting; Chris Anderson, the journalist is well known as the author of ‘The Long Tail’, and the point he’s really making, is that when the marginal cost of something is pretty much zero (for example a report, it costs you less than a cent to give it away) and there’s no opportuity cost then the smart thing to do is to treat it as zero, and try to give it away in order to sell something else.
+It’s interesting; Chris Anderson, the journalist, is well known as the author of ‘The Long Tail’, and the point he’s making is about situations when the marginal cost of something is pretty much zero (for example, access to a report, it costs you less than a cent to give it away).
+If there’s no opportunity cost, then the intelligent thing to do is to treat it as zero and try to give it away to sell something else.

-I think what a lot of analyst firms are starting to see is that, actually, there are two other things that free stuff can help sell; firstly, it can help sell their own consulting services, but, secondly, it can help sell things for vendors, and that’s why, if you look at the organisations that are giving stuff away, either they’re doing it in order to, either directly or indirectly, expand their channel into market, and to help people to identify solutions that their consulting services can help.
-Often what they are trying to do is give away information that helps people to identify problems in their own organisations, for which analysts consulting services are the solution, but, of course, there’s also the other side that often you get organisations, exactly like James Governor’s, where a large part of their revenue comes from vendor organisations who are sponsoring them in the hope that what they will write will help develop the market for the technology solutions that those vendors are generating.
+That’s why, if you look at the organisations that are giving stuff away, either they’re doing it to expand their direct or indirect channel into the market and help people identify solutions that their consulting services can help.
+Often, they are giving away information that helps people identify problems in their organisations, for which analysts consulting services are the solution.
+Of course, there’s also the other side that often you get organisations, like James Governor’s Redmonk.
+Often, a large part of their revenue comes from vendor organisations sponsoring analysts, and hoping that what they will write will help develop the market for the technology solutions that those vendors are generating.

-The hope is that actually it’s basically a marketing tool that stimulates the demand for something else.
-But then there’s also a kind of footnote, which is that, if your research doesn’t help sell something, then, actually, it’s very hard for somebody else to pay you to do it, so imagine, if you will, the kind of analyst that comes out with bad news, or cautious news, then, actually, most of the vendor community, which is a major backer, isn’t going to be paying you, probably, to be able to say that, so it’s difficult to see how far it will scale.
-And also credibility, of course, is very uneven; some stuff that’s free comes from absolutely fantastic people with great insight, but other comes from people whose reputation isn’t so strong.
+The goal is that it’s a marketing tool that stimulates the demand for something else.
+But then there’s also a kind of footnote.
+If your research doesn’t help sell something, then, actually, it’s tricky to persuade somebody else to pay you to do that research.
+Imagine, if you will, the kind of analyst that comes out with bad news, or cautious news: most of the vendor community, a significant backer of analyst firms, isn’t going to be paying you to say that.
+So it isn’t easy to see how far objection-supporting research will scale.
+Analyst credibility, of course, is very uneven.
+Some free stuff comes from absolutely fantastic people with great insight, but others come from people whose reputation isn’t strong.

-I think it will be very interesting to see, also, what parallels we can make with the traditional news media.
-If you think there are some news media who have been very successful picking up large scale advertising that allows them to heavily subsidise the cost of their print periodicals, and also to give away online the news that they have, and then, perhaps, at a more senior, more serious part of the market, you also see other organisations that aren’t able to collect the same amount of advertising, and still need to have really substantial cover prices, and can’t give away their content online economically.
-So, you know, if you think of The Economist, you know that’s pretty expensive if you buy a single copy in a newsagent, there’s not a lot of that content available for free, whereas, if I’m looking on the website of The Mirror, or Bild, some mass circulation daily, then of course it’s very inexpensive to buy at my local subway station, and, of course, all of the content is available for free online because the revenue is coming from advertising, rather than from readers.
-In some ways, we’re seeing the same trend in the analyst industry.
+I think it will be fascinating to see what parallels we can make with the traditional news media.
+If you think there are some news media who have been very successful picking up large scale advertising.
+That allows them to subsidise the cost of their print periodicals, and also to give away online the news that they have, and then, perhaps, at a more senior, more sober part of the market, you also see other organisations that aren’t able to collect the same amount of advertising.
+They still need to have substantial cover prices to encourage subscriptions and because they can’t give away all their content online economically.
+So, you know, if you think of The Economist, you know that’s pretty expensive if you buy a single copy in a newsagent.
+There’s not a lot of that content available for free.
+That’s not the case of I’m looking on the website of The Mirror, or Bild, some mass circulation daily.
+Then, of course, it’s very inexpensive to buy at my local subway station, and, of course, almost all of the content is available for free online.
+That’s because the revenue is coming from advertising rather than from readers.
+We’re seeing the same trend in the analyst industry in some ways.